Welcome to IGHR

 The Institute of Genealogy and Historical Research (IGHR) provides an educational forum for the discovery, critical evaluation, and use of genealogical sources and methodology through a week of intensive study led by nationally prominent genealogical educators.
 Students choose one course that lasts throughout the week.
 Topics range from a course for beginners to a variety of courses on specialized topics.

 IGHR is hosted by the Georgia Genealogical Society with courses taking place at the University of Georgia Center for Continuing Education & Hotel on the University of Georgia Campus in historic Athens, Georgia.
 This new venue finally allows courses and accommodations to be under one roof.
 In addition to the advantages of the Georgia Center, attendees will also benefit from access to the world-class libraries of the University of Georgia including the law library and special collections libraries as well as the nearby Heritage Room at the Athens-Clarke County Library.

 IGHR is academically and professionally oriented.
 The faculty is composed of outstanding nationally known genealogy educators.
 Begun in 1962, the institute regularly enrolls over 200 students from around the country.
-Please click on one of the above tabs for more information.
+Please click on the above tabs for more information.